paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     the quality evaluation before and after the automatic refinement of the metaWRAP refined MAGs
   - `PUBL_Dataset_S4.Snakefile`: combine the tables containing the results on the alignment of the short-read sequencing data against the contigs assembled from EMN001
+  - `PUBL_Dataset_S7.Snakefile`: combine the tables containing the information on the sequencing data of the control samples from the site El Miron and the laboratory negative controls with the the table containing the results on the alignment of these data against the contigs assembled from EMN001
   - `PUBL_FigureS_freeBayescorrection.Snakefile`: plot the supplementary figure summarising the results of the substitution types and minor allele frequencies that were observed when correcting the contig sequences using freeBayes